🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš€ Startup Scene + 2.0 -- 15 The local economy is almost exclusively driven by tourism, with virtually no infrastructure or networking opportunities for digital startups or tech entrepreneurs.
+πŸš€ Startup Scene + 2.0 -- 15 Petra's economy is almost entirely tourism-driven, with virtually no startup ecosystem or tech community.

 πŸš† TRANSPORTATION